lokesh-guduru/Facial-recognition-using-Siamese-Networks/README.md

 A preliminary accuracy of 84% was achieved on the validation dataset with this method.
 For more details on the results and analysis, please refer to the report.pdf file.

 ## Credits
 This project was created by Vardhan, Bharat, and Lokesh.
-The team would like to acknowledge the contributions of the mobile biometric course instructors Dr. @tempestt-neal and the University of South Florida.
+The team would like to acknowledge the contributions of the mobile biometric course instructor [Dr. Tempestt Neal]([https://github.com/tempestt-neal]) and the University of South Florida.